lc-thomasberger/ck-htmlbutton/README.md

 ## Installation

-1. Create a folder to contain your custom ckP-Plugins e.g. here: `/frontend/src/ckPlugins/`
+1. Create a folder to contain your custom ckP-Plugins: `/frontend/build/js/ckPlugins/`
 2. In this Folder, create a sub folder called `htmlbutton`
 3. Add the contents of this repository in this location
 4. Update [backboneFormsOverrides.js](https://github.com/adaptlearning/adapt_authoring/blob/master/frontend/src/modules/scaffold/backboneFormsOverrides.js)